 MA: I really lucked out.
 I didn't have too many bad captain or crew experiences, and the ones in my mind that are "bad" it was just like the fishing was bad.
-So, they kind of were already like in a negative mood because of that.
-Then I just happened to like, be there.
-So, they would just like see me think observer and I would just be like, be in the way.
-So, just like, kind of like, not snapping but just responding like quickly or like with a tone or something like that.
-But that's not, I wouldn't consider from like other stories I've heard, I wouldn't consider that really that bad.
+So, they were already in a negative mood because of that.
+Then I just happened to be there.
+So, they would just see me, think observer, and I would just be in the way.
+So, not snapping but just responding quickly or with a tone or something like that.
+From other stories I've heard, I wouldn't consider that really that bad.
 So, I think I lucked out as it goes for crews.